bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Use active listening to fully understand the client’s request.
 Reflect back what you hear to confirm understanding.
 - Ask why the task is important and how it fits into the bigger picture.
 Use the “Five Whys” technique to uncover the root purpose.
 - Suggest alternative approaches if the task seems misaligned with project goals, providing clear reasons and potential benefits.
-- Ensure the client feels heard and valued, and collaboratively decide the best course of action.
+- Make sure the client feels heard and valued, and collaboratively decide the best course of action.

 </details>